admshao/shaolin-twitch/README.md

   - Extrabold
   - Black

-If you wish to access agdq16-layouts from anything other than `localhost`, you will need to make your own TypeKit with these fonts and whitelist the appropriate addresses.
+If you wish to access shaolin-twitch from anything other than `localhost`, you will need to make your own TypeKit with these fonts and whitelist the appropriate addresses.

 ## License
-agdq16-layouts is provided under the Apache v2 license, which is available to read in the [LICENSE][] file.
+shaolin-twitch is provided under the Apache v2 license, which is available to read in the [LICENSE][] file.
 [license]: LICENSE

 ### Credits